 Originally I was going to cook lunch but then Mirinda suggested we go to the Holly Bush in Frensham.
 I was not going to disagree with this.
 While I don’t mind cooking, the chance to go to the Holly Bush for lunch is always pretty high on my choices of pleasure.
 And so she booked us in and we duly arrived.

-Of course, Susanne had to have all manner of paraphernalia – it was exactly like when she brought Rafi over to visit when he was very young.
+Of course, Sophie had to have all manner of paraphernalia – it was exactly like when she brought Tom over to visit when he was very young.
 Well, except he didn’t have a puppy cage.
 Maybe he should have.
 I don’t know.
 It meant we had to sit and eat downstairs because there was enough room for us and the dogs.

 One of the best things about the Holly Bush is the fact that they actively encourage dogs.
 While the majority of customers today loved this and had dogs of their own, one rather snooty lady sitting at the next table from us was less than enthusiastic.
 She moved, which was the best decision for all concerned…though Freya was a bit upset.

 I could not resist the salt and pepper squid which is the best salt and pepper squid I’ve EVER had.
 And it is consistently superb.
-Mirinda and Susanne both had a naked burger without the chips while Rafi had as many carbs as he could possibly get in.
+Mirinda and Sophie both had a naked burger without the chips while Tom had as many carbs as he could possibly get in.
 We all had a lovely lunch.

 Back at home we all sort of sat around waiting for dinner to arrive.